ikasanEIP/ikasan/ikasaneip/component-factory/Readme.md

 ```
 ## Custom Components

-To develop a custom component in addition to defining your component and configuration (if required) classes you will need
+To develop a custom component in addition to defining your component and configuration classes you will need
-to create a component factory class that implements the [ComponentFactory](../spec/component-factory/src/main/java/org/ikasan/spec/component/factory/ComponentFactory.java)
+to create a factory class that implements the [ComponentFactory](../spec/component-factory/src/main/java/org/ikasan/spec/component/factory/ComponentFactory.java)
  interface.
 A simple custom component factory is shown below :-

 ```java